fhoedemakers/pico-smsplus/README.md

 Put your Master System (.sms) and Game Gear (.gg) rom files on a FAT32 formatted SD card.
 You can organize the roms in directories.
 A menu is displayed on which you can select the rom to play.

-Supports two controllers for two player games.
+Master System supports two controllers for two player games.
 [See "about two player games" below for specifics and limitations](#about-two-player-games)

 ***